Fintech by the numbers has been saved

 Deloitte’s fintech interactive tool—newly updated!

-Do you follow the fintech movement in financial services?
+Do you follow the fintech movement?
 View Deloitte’s fintech interactive tool to stay updated on changes in the fintech market.
-This interactive tool tracks competitive fintech startup and investment intelligence across banking and capital markets, insurance, investment management, and real estate.
-Here are some notable trends through full-year 2020, based on Venture Scanner-reported data as of January 4, 2021, that we’ll continue to track this year:1
+This interactive tool tracks fintech startup and investment activity across banking and capital markets, insurance, investment management, and real estate.
+See below for some notable trends through the first half of 2022, based on Venture Scanner-reported data as of July 1, 2022.1

 2 All data is retrospectively updated by Venture Scanner as and when new information becomes publicly available.
-Therefore, the number of new launches for 2020 as well as previous years may increase in subsequent releases.
+Therefore, the number of new launches for 2022 as well as previous years may change in subsequent releases.

 Access the tool